AugustanaCSC490Spring2024/Quetzal/README.md

 ---

 <p align="center">
-  Made with ❤️ by the Quetzal Team
+  Made with ❤️ by the MarketSim Team
 </p>